mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 The value formatter allows you to convert the value before displaying it.
 Common use cases include converting a JavaScript `Date` object to a date string or a `Number` into a formatted number (e.g. "1,000.50").

-In the following demo, a formatter is used to display only the year of a JavaScript `Date` object.
+In the following demo, a formatter is used to display the tax rate's decimal value (e.g. 0.2) as a percentage (e.g. 20%).

 {{"demo": "pages/components/data-grid/columns/ValueFormatterGrid.js", "bg": "inline"}}